dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular-1-app-to-angular-2-part-1.markdown

 }
 ```

 The header component is a child of the root app component.
 We need a way to notify the parent when the user clicks the hamburger to open or close the menu.
 We'll do this by [emitting an event that the parent can bind to](https://angular.io/docs/ts/latest/cookbook/component-communication.html#!#child-to-parent).

 We'll import `Output` and [`EventEmitter`](https://angular.io/docs/ts/latest/api/core/index/EventEmitter-class.html) from `@angular/core` and then create a new event emitter `@Output` decorator.
-We also need a way to track whether the navigation is open or closed, so we'll add a boolean `navOpen` property that defaults to `false`.
+We also need a way to track whether the navigation is open or closed, so we'll add a `navOpen` property that defaults to `false`.

+> _**Note:** Notice that we didn't declare a type annotation for `navOpen`.
+This is because we initialized the property with a value.
+The type is inferred from this value.
+Adding type annotations that can be inferred automatically will result in linting errors._

 Now we need to define the `click` event handler.
 We already named this function `toggleNav()` in our `header.component.html`.
 The function will toggle the `navOpen` boolean and emit the `navToggled` event with the current state of `navOpen`.